charles92/autogpc/README.md

-# autogpc
+# AutoGPC
-an automatic Gaussian process classifier
+An automatic Gaussian process classifier.

-## What is autogpc?
+## What is AutoGPC?
-autogpc is a package for automatic construction and natural-language description of (binary) classification models based on Gaussian processes.
+AutoGPC is a package for automatic construction and natural-language description of (binary) classification models based on Gaussian processes.
 It is an extension to the [Automatic Statistician](http://www.automaticstatistician.com/index/) which aims to automate data science.